RegMix: Data Mixing Augmentation for Regression: Methodology:

 \subsection{Framework}

-Let $\train = \{(\rx_i, \ry_i)\}_{i=1}^S \sim P$ be the training set where $\rx_i \in X$ is a $d$-dimensional input example, and $\ry_i \in Y$ is an $e$-dimensional label.
-Let $\train^v = \{(\rx_i^v, \ry_i^v)\}_{i=1}^V \sim P^t$ be the validation set, where $P^t$ is the distribution of the test set, which is not necessarily the same as $P$.
-Let $f_\phi$ be a regression model, and $L$ the loss function that returns a performance score comparing $f_\phi(\rx_i)$ with the true label $\ry_i$ using Mean Square Error (MSE) loss.
+Let $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^S \sim P$ be the training set where $x_i \in X$ is a $d$-dimensional input example, and $y_i \in Y$ is an $e$-dimensional label.
+Let $\mathcal{D}^v = \{(x_i^v, y_i^v)\}_{i=1}^V \sim P^t$ be the validation set, where $P^t$ is the distribution of the test set, which is not necessarily the same as $P$.
+Let $f_\phi$ be a regression model, and $L$ the loss function that returns a performance score comparing $f_\phi(x_i)$ with the true label $y_i$ using Mean Square Error (MSE) loss.
 We assume a list $N$ of possible nearest neighbors (NNs) based on data distance that can be mixed with an example.
 For instance, $N$ could contain the options \{0 NN, 4 NNs, 8 NNs\}.
 Notice that the ``0 NN'' option means that no mixing occurs because it is not beneficial to model performance.
 The more fine-grained the kNN options are, the more precisely \method{} can determine the optimal number of NNs to mix per example.
-On the other hand, there are diminishing returns because the optimization itself may become more difficult (see Sec.~\ref{sec:knnoptions}).
+On the other hand, there are diminishing returns because the optimization itself may become more difficult (see Sec.~\ref{sec:accuracyresults}).

-\method{}'s framework in Fig.~\ref{fig:architecture} is similar to AutoAugment and neural architecture search (NAS)\,\citep{DBLP:conf/iclr/ZophL17} where a controller is trained to generate kNN mixing policies for all the examples in $\train$.
-The policies are then sampled probabilistically following the distributions of the softmax layers and used to augment $\train$ and train $f_\phi$.
-The models are then evaluated on $\train^v$, and the losses are used to update the controller.
+\method{}'s framework in Fig.~\ref{fig:architecture} is similar to AutoAugment and neural architecture search (NAS)\,\citep{DBLP:conf/iclr/ZophL17} where a controller is trained to generate kNN mixing policies for all the examples in $\mathcal{D}$.
+The policies are then sampled probabilistically following the distributions of the softmax layers and used to augment $\mathcal{D}$ and train $f_\phi$.
+The models are then evaluated on $\mathcal{D}^v$, and the losses are used to update the controller.
 Alg.~\ref{alg:mixr} shows the pseudocode of \method{}.
 Unlike typical RL settings where an episode consists of a sequence of dependent steps, in our setting an episode consists of independent steps because the controller can reach a goal after taking only one action (i.e., sampling kNN mixing policies).
-As a result, we can sample policies and compute model losses in parallel (lines 6--10).
-The collected losses are then used to compute the rewards and update the controller (lines 11--16).
-More details on the RL and controller are covered in the following sections.
+As a result, we can sample policies and compute model losses in parallel (lines 4--8).
+The collected losses are then used to compute the rewards and update the controller (lines 9--14).